dgaydukov/cert-aws/sa/README.md

 https://www.infoq.com/presentations/mechanical-sympathy
 The Art of Multiprocessor Programming
 -----------------------------------------------------------------------------------------------------------------------
+* solve final test for saa
-* ecs + elb with dynamic port mapping
+* ecs + elb with dynamic port mapping (sa/cloudformation/ecs-elb.yml)
-* create elb with eks with several apps deployed there, and use elb path routing to route to eks nodeport.
-So we have single elb and multiple microservices in eks and all works (internal paths not exposed by elb, and can be accessed only inside eks cluster)
+* eks + elb with elb path routing to route to eks nodeport
 * try glacier select to csv archive
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
 * create vpc link and connect http api to ec2 in private subnet